Random Drug Testing in the Workplace: Rights, Requirements and Compliance

 Get started on your random drug testing program with Checkr

-Random drug testing* helps employers of all sizes maintain compliance with industry regulations while protecting both workplace and public safety.
+Random drug testing helps employers of all sizes maintain compliance with industry regulations while promoting both workplace and public safety.
 Checkr offers a wide range of pre-employment and post-hire background check options that help you perform faster, safer screenings at any scale.
-Employers partner with us to speed up and streamline regular or random drug testing, DOT drug testing, criminal record checks, motor vehicle report checks, and many more background screenings.
-With 100+ ATS integrations available, adding Checkr to your existing business operations is simple.
+Employers partner with us to speed up and streamline regular or random drug testing, DOT drug testing, criminal record checks, motor vehicle report checks, and many more screening options.
+With 100+ ATS integrations available, Checkr can help you further merge and simplify your HR operations.
+Get started with Checkr now.

-Join 100,000+ employers running faster background checks with Checkr
+Join 140,000+ employers running faster background checks with Checkr

 Not an employer?
 Run a background check on yourself here >